tpm2-software/tpm2-tools/man/tpm2_unseal.1.md

 # DESCRIPTION

-**tpm2_unseal**(1) - Returns the data in a loaded Sealed Data Object.
+**tpm2_unseal**(1) - Returns a data blob in a loaded TPM object.
+The data blob is returned in clear.
+The data is sealed at the time of the object creation using the **tpm2_create** tool.
+Such an object intended for sealing data has to be of the type _TPM\_ALG\_KEYEDHASH_.

 # OPTIONS

   * **-c**, **\--object-context**=_CONTEXT\_OBJECT_:

-    Context object for the loaded object.
+    Object context for the loaded object.
 Either a file or a handle number.
     See section "Context Object Format".

   * **-p**, **\--auth**=_KEY\_AUTH_:

-    Optional authorization value to use the key specified by **-c**.
+    Optional auth value to use for the key specified by **-c**.
     Authorization values should follow the "authorization formatting standards", see section "Authorization Formatting".

   * **-o**, **\--output**=_OUT\_FILE_:

-    Output file name, containing the unsealed data.
+    Output file name containing the unsealed data.
 Defaults to stdout if not specified.

 [common options](common/options.md)